-- a) The unauthorized or improper use of or tampering with fire-safety equipment, fire alarms, smoke alarms, or other emergency equipment. - b) Initiating or causing to be initiated any false report or warning of fire, explosion, or other emergency. - c) Failing to follow evacuation procedures. - d) Improperly exiting or entering through an emergency exit door or stairwell; - e) Arson. - f) Violation of the College's Smoking Policy. - g) Improper or unauthorized use of cooking or heating devices or prohibited items (candles, halogen lamps, and decorations, etc.). - h) Starting a fire anywhere on College property without explicit permission from Office of Public Safety. - i) Violation of relevant policies in the Student Handbook as promulgated by the Office of Residence Life & Housing. - j) Unauthorized hosting of guests in a room or arranging furniture or decorating in a way that impedes room or hallway egress. - k) Pets/animals are not allowed in residence halls or any campus building.
-The only exception being if the student has received approval from Student Disability Services for an Emotional Support Animal or a Service Animal. - I) The posting and distribution of flyers, posters and advertisements or any type of solicitation within the residence halls is prohibited without the express permission of the dean of Residence Life & Housing/dean's designee.
+- a) The unauthorized or improper use of or tampering with fire-safety equipment, fire alarms, smoke alarms, or other emergency equipment. - b) Initiating or causing to be initiated any false report or warning of fire, explosion, or other emergency. - c) Failing to follow evacuation procedures. - d) Improperly exiting or entering through an emergency exit door or stairwell.

+- e) Arson. - f) Violation of the College's Smoking Policy. - g) Possession, improper orunauthorized use of cooking or heating devices orprohibited items (candles, halogen lamps, and decorations, etc.). - h) Starting a fire anywhere on collegeproperty without explicit permission from Office of Public Safety. - i) Violation of relevant policies in the Student Handbook as promulgated bythe Office of Residence Life & Housing. - j) Unauthorized hosting of guests in a room or arranging furniture or decorating in a way that impedes room or hallway egress. - k) Pets/animals are not allowed in residence halls or any campus building.
+The only exception being if the student has received College approval for an Emotional Support Animal or a Service Animal. - I) The posting and distribution of flyers, posters and advertisements or any type of solicitation within the residence halls is prohibited without the express permission of the dean of Residence Life & Housing/dean's designee.
 Flyers, postings and advertisements found within the residence halls in violation of this policy will be immediately removed, and the person or sponsoring group responsible for the posting will be subject to disciplinary action.
 Similarly, persons found posting or soliciting in violation of this policy will be subject to disciplinary action.